Can You Eat Tacos on Semaglutide? A GLP-1 Mexican Food Guide | Luma Health

 Semaglutide is typically titrated upward over several months: starting at 0.25 mg weekly, increasing to 0.5 mg, then 1.0 mg, and for some patients continuing to 1.7 mg and 2.4 mg.
 Each dose increase is often accompanied by a temporary worsening of GI side effects — nausea, fullness, bloating, and occasional vomiting are more common in the first one to two weeks at each new dose level as the body adjusts.

-⚠ When to Contact Your Provider If tacos or any other meal consistently causes severe nausea, vomiting, or inability to keep food down for more than 24 hours, contact your Luma Health provider.
+If tacos or any other meal consistently causes severe nausea, vomiting, or inability to keep food down for more than 24 hours, contact your Luma Health provider.
 Persistent vomiting on GLP-1 medication can lead to dehydration and electrolyte imbalance and may warrant dose adjustment or a temporary hold on medication.
 These are clinical decisions — do not reduce or stop your dose without guidance from your prescribing provider.

-Taco Nutrition in the Context of Your GLP-1 Protein Goal
+Taco Nutrition and Your GLP-1 Protein Goal

 Tacos can actually contribute meaningfully to protein goals if built correctly.
 Two small tacos with grilled chicken (approximately 3–4 oz total) and black beans can provide 30–40 grams of protein — a significant contribution to a daily target of 100–120 grams.
 By contrast, two tacos built primarily around cheese, sour cream, and a small amount of ground beef might deliver 15–18 grams of protein while contributing a disproportionate fat and calorie load.
 The protein-first framing helps clarify which version of the taco meal is the better fit for GLP-1 treatment goals.